 Number 1 on the list is ensuring all data held on employees is stored in a secure location.
 The reason this is top of our list is that businesses could be fined 4% of their annual global turnover or €20 million if they are in breach of GDPR.

 GDPR doesn’t just relate to customer data, the regulations apply in the same way to employee data too.
 HR needs to get consent from employees that explicitly says they are allowed to store their personal information.
 This generally isn’t a difficult one for HR to get, but they need to be able to document the consent and keep all the information secure.

 To help keep all personal and business documents safe, why not store them in a secure online document storage portal.

 Ensuring that all employees are paid fairly, regardless of their gender, race, religious belief or any other reason, is vital.
 There have been numerous lawsuits filed for unfair treatment and unequal pay, with many winning.

-Back in 2017, the UK government made it mandatory for any organisation with more than 250 employees to publish and report on their gender pay gap, with those failing to do so, facing legal action from the EHRC.
+Back in 2017, the UK government made it mandatory for any organization with more than 250 employees to publish and report on their gender pay gap, with those failing to do so, facing legal action from the EHRC.

 If you are a business with more than 250 employees or just want to be able to report on the gender pay gap, you can use our enhanced reporting dashboard to easily do so.

 HR needs to be vigilant around employee working regulations with huge differences in working hours between countries.
 For example, employees in the UK are allowed to work as many hours as they like in a week, but in the Netherlands, they can only work a maximum of 60 hours a week.

 However, this doesn’t mean employees can work 60-hour weeks for the whole year, both in the UK and Netherlands employee working hours must not exceed a set length, which is averaged over a specific number of weeks.
 Yet another compliance minefield.